catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 User testing from the Baymard Institute and Luke Wroblewski working with London-based usability firm Etre came to the following conclusions:

-* On the upside, "accordion forms have the potential to be really effective because [...] hiding irrelevant form controls from people until they need them results in forms that are easy on the eyes." [^10]
+* On the upside, "accordion forms have the potential to be really effective because hiding irrelevant form controls from people until they need them results in forms that are easy on the eyes." [^testing-accordion-forms]
-* On the downside, they "can inadvertently confuse users, or even flat out violate their expectation." when "users can’t figure out which form fields will be submitted – whether it is only the fields in the currently active inline accordion or tab “sheet”, or whether the collapsed “sheets” will be submitted as well."[^11]
+* On the downside, they "can inadvertently confuse users, or even flat out violate their expectation." when "users can’t figure out which form fields will be submitted – whether it is only the fields in the currently active inline accordion or tab “sheet”, or whether the collapsed “sheets” will be submitted as well."[^holst_accordion-ux]
 * "Allowing multiple open sheets suggests that all sheets will be submitted, although the user may be unsure if only the open ones will be submitted."

 However, notably, in a testing with e-commerce checkout forms, accordion forms tested surprisingly well: